RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/manage-installation-questions.md

 aliases: /rs/installing-upgrading/manage-installation-questions/
 ---

-Several questions are displayed during the Redis Software installation process.
+Several questions are displayed during the Redis Enterprise Software installation process.

 Here, you'll find a list of these questions and learn how to automatically answer these questions to perform a silent install.